gaffner/Secret-Chat/README.md

 python -m examples.client
 ```

-The `server.py` and `client.py` in the examples directory simulates
+The `server.py` and `client.py` in the examples directory simulate
 Server and a Client, using the UDP Hole Punching communication method + RSA encryption.
 Make sure the signaling server is up and running, and his address is written in the `settings` file under
-`signaling server` property.
+the `signaling server` property.

 ```bash
 python Signaling/main.py # POC Server
 ```

-of curse the communication type and encryption type can be changed very simply.
+of course, the communication type and encryption type can be changed very simply.
 For example,
 setting communication to be UDP and RSA encryption:

 ```python